Skip to content

 Customization and Weight Threshold

-At Industrial Home, we make book wall shelves to the length and thickness you need.
-The maximum length without additional central supports depends on the wood type and thickness — for oak, with a thickness of 4 cm, this is approximately 120 cm without noticeable deflection.
-Longer shelves can be supported by a central hidden bracket or multiple anchors.
+At Industrial Home, we make wall bookshelves to your required length and thickness.
+The maximum length without additional central supports depends on the wood type and thickness — for oak with a thickness of 4 cm, this is approximately 120 cm without noticeable sag.
+Longer shelves can be supported by a hidden central bracket or multiple anchors.

-Load capacity: a well-mounted oak shelf (4 × 20 cm, 80 cm long) can easily support 30–50 kg.
+Load capacity: a properly mounted oak shelf (4 × 20 cm, 80 cm long) can easily support 30–50 kg.
 This is sufficient for the heaviest rows of books.

-Can I install a bookshelf in a rented property?
+Can I install a bookshelf in a rental property?

 Yes, but be aware of your landlord's rules.
-The drill holes in the wall can be filled when moving out.
-Always use the correct wall anchors (suitable plug for stone wall or wooden beam).
+Drill holes in the wall can be filled when moving out.
+Always use the correct wall anchors (suitable plug for brick wall or wooden beam).

 How much weight can a bookshelf hold?

 That depends on the length, thickness, and number of attachment points.
-A rule of thumb: per attachment point, a maximum of 20–25 kg with correctly placed wall anchors in a stone wall.
+A rule of thumb: a maximum of 20–25 kg per attachment point with correctly installed wall anchors in a brick wall.
 Significantly less for plasterboard — use special plasterboard anchors.

 What length is most practical?

-80–120 cm is the most popular length — wide enough for a rich book collection, short enough for one wall section.
-Longer shelves (150–200 cm) offer more storage space but require multiple wall anchors.
+80–120 cm is the popular length — wide enough for a rich book collection, short enough for a single wall section.
+Longer shelves (150–200 cm) provide more storage space but require multiple wall anchors.

 Your Custom Bookshelf